Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Analytical considerations

-As in the case of Eq. (\ref{dv/dz}), we focus on the case when only the imaginary potential is present, i.e., $\epsilon =0$ (the dynamics of dark solitons in the presence of various real potentials was studied in detail before \cite{Anglin,fran02,kono04,peli08}), while the term $\gamma \delta ^{\prime }(x)$ in Eq.\ (\ref{phi}) may be treated as a small perturbation.
-Then, the standard approach to the description of shallow dark solitons proceeds by setting \cite{shallow}
+As in the case of Eq. (\ref{dv/dz}), we focus on the case when only the imaginary potential is present, i.e., $\epsilon =0$ (the dynamics of dark solitons in the presence of various real potentials was studied in detail before in the above-mentioned works), while term $\gamma \delta^{\prime }(x)$ in Eq.\ (\ref{phi}) may be treated as a small perturbation.
+Then, the usual approach to the description of simplest \textit{shallow} dark solitons proceeds by setting, as suggested by \cite{tsuzuki71,bara88,shallow}